 Preparing for the FMCSA New Entrant Safety Audit

-Preparing for this audit is pretty straightforward.
+Preparing for the New Entrant Safety Audit is pretty straightforward.
 The hardest part of the audit is gathering your compliance information to submit.

 Also, make sure that you have all of your HOS supporting documents!
 You’ll have to submit these for one driver for one of the last 6 months.
 (It has to be the same month for the ELD logs that you’ll submit to them as well).

-Prevent future DOT audits by avoding these 5 Deadly DOT Violations!
+Prevent future DOT audits by avoiding these 5 Deadly DOT Violations!

 Here are some other items that the auditors are going to ask for during this safety audit: